Michael Daugherty: Education in the United States and Europe

 At Yale, Daugherty wrote his dissertation on the relationship between the music of Charles Ives and Gustav Mahler and the writings of Goethe and Ralph Waldo Emerson.
 He worked closely on this dissertation with John Kirkpatrick, who was the curator of the Ives Collection at Yale and gave the 1938 premiere of Ives' Piano Sonata No. 2: Concord Sonata.
 Daugherty also continued his interest in jazz where he worked with Willie Ruff and directed the Yale Jazz Ensemble.
 It was Ruff who introduced Daugherty to jazz arranger Gil Evans, who, at that time, was looking for an assistant.
 For the next several years, Daugherty traveled by train from New Haven to Evans' private studio in Manhattan.
-Daugherty helped Evans organize his music manuscripts and complete projects.
-The most notable project was the reconstruction of the lost arrangements of Porgy and Bess, which was originally used for the 1958 recording with Miles Davis.
+Daugherty helped Evans organize his music manuscripts and complete projects, including the reconstruction of the lost arrangements of Porgy and Bess, which was originally used for the 1958 recording with Miles Davis.

-During the summer of 1981, Daugherty studied composition with Pulitzer Prize–winning composer Mario Davidovsky as a composition fellow at Tanglewood, which, at that time, was renowned as a bastion of abstract and atonal music.
+During the summer of 1981, Daugherty studied composition with Pulitzer Prize–winning composer Mario Davidovsky as a composition fellow at Tanglewood.
 It was at Tanglewood that Daugherty met the composer/conductor Leonard Bernstein.
-After hearing Daugherty's music at Tanglewood, Bernstein encouraged Daugherty to seriously consider integrating American popular music with concert music.
-In the early 1980s, Bernstein's populist attitude was rarely shared by critics who favored "serious" contemporary concert music.
+After hearing Daugherty's music, Bernstein encouraged Daugherty to seriously consider integrating American popular music with concert music.

-One year later, in the summer of 1982, Daugherty traveled to Germany to attend the Darmstädter Ferienkurse (Internationale Ferienkurse für Neue Musik – Darmstadt International Summer Courses in New Music).
-Darmstadt was one of the leading centers for new music in Europe, where the musical aesthetics of Theodor W. Adorno were still of great influence.
+In the summer of 1982, Daugherty traveled to Germany to attend the Darmstädter Ferienkurse (Internationale Ferienkurse für Neue Musik – Darmstadt International Summer Courses in New Music).
 Daugherty attended lectures given by composers, including Brian Ferneyhough and Karlheinz Stockhausen, and performances by the Arditti String Quartet.
 At Darmstadt, Daugherty became friends with Karlheinz's son, the trumpet player Markus Stockhausen.
 Together they formed an experimental improvisation ensemble (Markus Stockhausen on trumpet and electronics and Daugherty on synthesizers) that, over several years, performed in concert halls and clubs across Europe.